Tips for Filing A Disability Claim

-- Apply online, using the VONAPP program at VA's eBenefits website, or
+- Apply online, using the VA's VETS.GOV website, or

 - Work with a Veteran's Service Organization.
 These groups know the intricacies of dealing with the VA and can help you ensure your submission is complete and correct.
 They will provide free assistance, anyone who charges you for help filing a VA claim is ripping you off.

 - Go to a VA regional office and have a VA employee assist you.